PDGM periods show overutilization and under-utilization of visits

 Best practice PDGM visit utilization for a full 60-day episode

 To reduce re-hospitalization, best practices include front-loading the episode, scheduling visits for the entire episode of care, then tapering visits as we prepare for patient discharge.
 This type of episode management gives the patient extra support during the fragile first seven to 10 days post-acute, then allows for discharge planning as patients stabilize and visits are tapered down until the end of the 60 days.

 Leveraging case management is vital in episode management and discipline utilization

 Now more than ever, case managers must take the lead in collaboration with care efforts.
 Interdisciplinary communication and teamwork will be vital to help manage discipline utilization efficiently.

 Again, trends observed in PDGM demonstrate that disciplines are not communicating well regarding the plan of care.
 Trends show us that physical therapists (PT) and occupational therapists (OT) are often seeing the patient on the same day and that, at times, care goals overlap.
 We have also identified that nursing visits may be plotted heavily during the first month, yet the primary goals for the patient are functional in nature.

 For example, if falls risk is high, and it is decided that the goal of reducing the likelihood of a fall is paramount, then the case manager should recommend that PT lead the case.
 Physical therapy, in this effort, will be the most prevalent early in the plan of care.
-If RN and OT are ordered for this patient, they can provide additional assessment of patient needs and coordinate their frequencies with any other disciplines involved.
+If RN and OT are ordered for this patient, they can provide an additional assessment of patient needs and coordinate their frequencies with any other disciplines involved.
 Tapering may look different – for example, RN may enter the episode at a lower frequency tapering up, as PT tapers down.